kprakhar27/InboxAI/rag/README.md

 ## Overview

-This repository contains various implementations of Retrieval-Augmented Generation (RAG) pipelines, including Conditional RAG (CRAG) and Hybrid RAG pipelines.
+This folder contains various implementations of Retrieval-Augmented Generation (RAG) pipelines, including Simple RAG, Conditional RAG (CRAG) and Hybrid RAG pipelines.
 These pipelines are designed to evaluate the performance of RAG systems and log the results to an MLflow server for tracking and analysis.

 ## Folder Structure

 ```
-.env
+Directory structure:
+└── rag/
-CRAGPipeline.py
+    ├── CRAGPipeline.py
-HybridRAGPipeline.py
+    ├── HybridRAGPipeline.py
-models.py
-qa_data_mini.json
-rag_evaluator.py
-RAGConfig.py
+    ├── RAGConfig.py
-RAGEvaluator.py
+    ├── RAGEvaluator.py
-RAGPipeline.py
+    ├── RAGPipeline.py
+    ├── rag_evaluator.py
+    ├── synthetic_email_generator.py
-README.md
+    └── README.md
-__pycache__/
 ```

-### Key Files
+- **RAGPipeline.py**: Contains the implementation of the Simple RAG (CRAG) pipeline with MLflow integration.
 - **CRAGPipeline.py**: Contains the implementation of the Conditional RAG (CRAG) pipeline with MLflow integration.
 - **HybridRAGPipeline.py**: Contains the implementation of the Hybrid RAG pipeline with MLflow integration.
-- **models.py**: Defines the models used in the pipelines.
-- **qa_data_mini.json**: A sample dataset used for testing the pipelines.
 - **rag_evaluator.py**: Script to initialize and run evaluations on the RAG pipelines.
 - **RAGConfig.py**: Configuration file for the RAG pipelines.
 - **RAGEvaluator.py**: Contains the `RAGEvaluator` class, which evaluates the performance of the RAG pipelines and logs the results to MLflow.
-- **RAGPipeline.py**: Base class for the RAG pipeline.
+- **synthetic_email_generator.py**: Code used to generate synthetic emails which will be used for evaluation and bias detection.

 ## Getting Started